 We’ve all experienced the frustration of a phone call that doesn’t go through.
 Sometimes the line is dead silent for minutes at a time; other times, we can hear a distant buzzing or ringing that sounds like it’s coming from the next county.
-Everybody faces problems someday or the other, yes even IT experts.
+Everybody faces problems someday or another, yes even IT experts.
 Surprise!
 Not funny because it hinders their work but makes them a little more relatable to everybody.

 So essentially, whenever they face any issues, they use troubleshooting methods for the network to make it perfect for use.
-It’s all down to the complex web of wires and cables that makes up the telephone system.
+It’s all down to the complex web of wires and cables that make up the telephone system.
 When your Internet is down or doesn’t work the way it should, your first instinct may be to run a web search or search online forums for help.

 But there are several reasons why you might run into issues with the Internet, and a web search won’t always turn up the answers you’re looking for.
 That’s where network troubleshooting comes in.